outdreamer/build-a-cure-1/docs/tasks/work.md

 		- question

 	- query patterns in language map graph database queries

 		- assumption
+			- subset of a set (missing information being the subset)
+			- context mismatch (applying an unproven statement as a fact, rather than applying tests to prove it)

 		- implication
+			- preceding input/following output, application intent, containing context, possibility/requirement

 		- intent
+			- function output
+				- function side effects
+					- side effects of calling the function (using/accessing memory, applying an inefficiency of that function)
+					- side effects of inputs (locking input data so it cant be simultaneous accessed by some process)
+					- side effects of outputs (non-randomness coincidentally appearing in random set)
+					- side effects of input-output pairs (favoring a pre-computation or other assumption, or traversing a particular network route or function set)

 		- question
+			- structural:
+				- how to get from origin to target
+			- semantic:
+				- why to aim for target or start at origin
+				- what priority direction does trajectory align with, generate, or use?
+				- what is the causal structure (origin) of target

 - functions